lockss/lockss-rtd-manual/docs/installing/downloading.rst

 LOCKSS Installer Directory
 --------------------------

-The directory into which the LOCKSS Installer is downloaded is simply known as the **LOCKSS Installer Directory**.

-Many commands in this manual, such as those to install, configure, start and stop the LOCKSS system, are relative to the LOCKSS Installer Directory, meaning you need to navigate to it at the console using :program:`cd` before issuing the relevant command.
+The **LOCKSS Installer Directory** is the directory into which the LOCKSS Installer is downloaded and stored.
+Many commands in this manual, such as those to configure, start and stop the LOCKSS system, are relative to the LOCKSS Installer Directory, meaning you need to navigate to it at the console using :program:`cd` before issuing the relevant command.

 ----------------------------------
 Default LOCKSS Installer Directory
 ----------------------------------

-The **default LOCKSS Installer Directory** will be ``${HOME}/lockss-installer`` (where ``${HOME}`` refers to the ``lockss`` user's home directory, typically :file:`/home/lockss`), unless you use the LOCKSS Downloader's ``--download-dir`` option to set a custom LOCKSS Installer Directory.
+The **default LOCKSS Installer Directory** is ``${HOME}/lockss-installer`` (meaning :file:`/home/lockss/lockss-installer` on most Linux systems).

+You can override this default by using the LOCKSS Downloader's ``--download-dir`` option to set a :ref:`custom-lockss-installer-directory`.

 -----------------------------
 Running the LOCKSS Downloader